takhyun12/Java-Programming-and-Software-Engineering-Fundamentals/Programming Foundations with JavaScript HTML CSS/README.md

 #### Status: Completed

 This repository is created to keep track of [Programming Foundations with JavaScript, HTML, CSS](https://www.coursera.org/learn/duke-programming-web?specialization=java-programming) provided by Coursera.
-This program is developed by Duke Universitry and designed to teach how to program with Java, Javascript, CSS.
+This educational program is developed by Duke Universitry and designed to teach how to program with Java, Javascript, CSS.

 ![Certification](https://user-images.githubusercontent.com/41291493/109484522-dffc5700-7ac3-11eb-8879-dbc81d29f38c.png)